Ultimate Guide to Blind Rivets

 Open End Rivet.
 (Rivet, Pop Rivet or Blind Rivet).

 Open end rivets means the rivet body is hollow i.e. "open end tube" (body).
 This is the most common rivet type and the least expensive.
 Available in a range of materials, including a steel & aluminium combo, all-steel, all-aluminium, stainless- steel & steel, or all-stainless steel (both grades 304 & 316).
-This rivet is ideally suited for metal trim applications and other light gauge installations.
+This rivet is ideally suited for metal trim applications and other lightweight installations.
 Open end rivets also has the widest range of different head style types covering dome head, truss head, or large flange and countersunk head.

 Closed End Rivets.
 (Sealed Rivet).